In Greene’s district, a polarized response to her expulsion from House committees

 Tuck said that Greene “definitely makes herself hard to defend,” and that business leaders are increasingly concerned that her behavior could damage their ability to attract badly needed economic investment.
 At the same time, his impression is that the latest controversy has only caused her support to grow.

-“That may seem weird or crazy to people on the outside, but you got to understand that those who voted for her felt like nobody ever listened to them,” said Tuck.
-“And Marjorie came in here and every day of the week, every minute of the day, she was out on the sidewalks and downtown and in communities and that means a lot, when someone takes time to listen to you and talk to you and not blow you off.
-That’s what she did and it was very effective.”
+“That may seem weird or crazy to people on the outside, but you got to understand that those who voted for her felt like nobody ever listened to them,” Tuck said.
+“And Marjorie came in here, and every day of the week, every minute of the day, she was out on the sidewalks and downtown and in communities, and that means a lot, when someone takes time to listen to you and talk to you and not blow you off.
+That’s what she did, and it was very effective.”

 After watching Greene’s news conference Friday, Tuck said he even found himself willing to give her a chance.

-“She actually said the words, ‘I’m sorry,’” he said.
+“She actually said the words, ‘I’m sorry,’ ” he said.
 “For me, that helps.”

-In her news conference, Greene apologized “for saying all those things that are wrong and offensive,” but did not specify which remarks she meant.
+In her news conference, Greene apologized “for saying all those things that are wrong and offensive” but did not specify which remarks she meant.
 She also refused to apologize to Hogg.

-Last week, Greene vowed to push her party further to the right.
+Last week, Greene promised to push her party further to the right.
 In fundraising ads and tweets defending herself from disciplinary action, she continued to target Rep. Ilhan Omar (D-Minn.), one of the first Muslim women to serve in Congress.

 Democrats living in Greene’s district said they were embarrassed by their representative and how her presence in Washington reflected on the people of north Georgia.

-“Someone with such small thinking shouldn’t be representing us up there,” said Mary Mendoza, 60, a hair stylist in Dalton who supported Bernie Sanders in the presidential primary and voted for Biden in the general election.
+“Someone with such small thinking shouldn’t be representing us up there,” said Mary Mendoza, 60, a hair stylist in Dalton who supported Bernie Sanders in the presidential primary and voted for President Biden in the general election.
 “I don’t feel that she represents me, or a lot of people.”

 Mike Sayre, 63, from Rocky Face, Ga., said he felt fine with the loss of her committee seat, even if it meant his county losing influence in Congress.